 | Trip fee (est. 40-60%) | $300-$449 | $0 |

-The pricing pattern: Turo's base rates look cheaper because they don't include fees and protection.
+The pricing pattern: Turo's base rates look lower priced because they don't include fees and protection.
 The more expensive the car, the wider the gap between the listed price and the real cost.
 For everyday cars, the fees are manageable.
 For exotics, they can double the sticker price.

 Important Note About Trip Fees